meltemod/paiub-website/content/home/slider.md

 [[item]]
-  title = "Meet your fellow postdocs!" content = "We host virtual recurring coffee break :coffee: and happy hour :beer: events" align = "center"
+  title = "Meet your fellow postdocs!" content = "We host virtual recurring social events. :coffee: Coffee break on the first Wednesday on each month; and happy hour :beer: on the third Thursday on each month." align = "center"

   overlay_color = "#333"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "slider_social.jpg"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

   cta_label = "Check our calendar"